delftswa2018/desosa2018/mattermost/chapter.md

   * `actions` are any sort of logic that will result in the manipulation of a store state
   * `selectors` are the methods used to retrieve data from the state of the store
   * `dispatcher` is used to broadcast payloads to registered callbacks.
-  * `reducers` takes an action and an application state to perform state transitions, this module is unique to Redux.
+  * `reducers` take an action and an application state to perform state transitions, this module is unique to Redux.

 ### Flux and Redux
-The interaction between the modules is designed with Flux, a pattern that defines how React components performs actions and retrieve data in an one-directional flow.
+The interaction between the modules is designed with Flux, a pattern that defines how React components performs actions and retrieve data in a one-directional flow.
 Flux was implemented at a later stage of development, after the webapp was built with React.
 The interaction between the modules and how Flux is applied is illustrated below [[2](#flux2)].